Move cursor over the icon to see details.

 Weekly Technical Indicators: [See EMR weekly technical indicators chart]

-The weekly MACD line is below its signal line since November 10, 2017.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is below its signal line since June 15, 2018.
 The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See EMR short-term trend chart]